 • Necessity driving innovation - when single-target drugs fail complex diseases

 Current verdict: The 2025 evidence suggests we're somewhere between strategic brilliance and necessary innovation.
-The CP-COV03 trial proves formulation can unlock real clinical wins, but that doesn't mean all antiparasitic repurposing claims are valid.
+The CP-COV03 trial proves formulation can reveals real clinical wins, but that doesn't mean all antiparasitic repurposing claims are valid.

 The evidence pie got a serious upgrade this year.
-While preclinical still dominates, that “Human Clinical” slice now has real weight — thanks to formulation wins that finally deliver.
+While preclinical still dominates, that “Human Clinical” slice now has real weight, thanks to formulation wins that finally deliver.

 %%{init: { "theme": "base", "themeVariables": { "background": "transparent", "textColor": "#111827", /* light text for dark backgrounds */ "fontSize": "16px", "fontFamily": "Inter, Segoe UI, Roboto, sans-serif", "pie1": "#0EA5E9", /* light blue */ "pie2": "#10B981", /* green */ "pie3": "#F59E0B" /* amber */ } }}%% pie showData title Evidence Mix (Repurposed Uses, 2025 Update) "Human Clinical (non-parasite)" : 25 "Emerging (Phase I/II signals)" : 35 "Preclinical (lab/animal)" : 40